 Point of interest for retirement plan sponsors: differences for full- and part-time employees

 The FFCRA sets specific employee eligibility requirements for covered paid sick time.

-If a full-time employee is unable to work due to the effects of COVID-19 or because a child’s school or childcare is closed, the employee is eligible for an additional 10 weeks of pay.
-The full-time employee is also eligible for 80 hours of paid sick leave.
-So, in total, a full-time employee could be eligible for up to 12 weeks of paid leave (two weeks under the paid sick leave provisions and an additional 10 weeks under the expanded FMLA provisions).
+If a full-time employee is unable to work due to the effects of COVID-19 or because a child’s school or childcare is closed, the employee is eligible for an additional 10 weeks of pay; the full-time employee is also eligible for 80 hours of paid sick leave.
+So, in total, a full-time employee could be eligible for up to 12 weeks of paid leave (2 weeks under the paid sick leave provisions and an additional 10 weeks under the expanded FMLA provisions).

 To determine paid sick time under the FFCRA, part-time employees are eligible to be paid for the number of hours they’d typically work, on average, over a two-week period.
-The same number of daily hours would be used to determine the employee’s eligible pay under the Expanded Family and Medical Leave Act.
+The same number of daily hours would be used to determine the employee’s eligible pay under the expanded FMLA.

 The applicable rate of pay for paid sick leave depends on why the employee has requested the leave.
-An employee who is subject to a quarantine or isolation order, has been advised by a healthcare provider to self-quarantine or who is exhibiting COVID-19 symptoms and seeking medical diagnosis is entitled to receive their regular rate of pay.
-However, an employee would only be entitled to receive two-thirds of their regular pay, if they are unable to work because they must care for someone who is either subject to a quarantine/isolation order or has been advised to self-quarantine by a healthcare provider, or care for a child whose school or childcare provider is unavailable due to COVID-19, or a similar situation specified by certain governmental authorities.
+Employees who are subject to a quarantine or isolation order and have been advised by a healthcare provider to self-quarantine or who are exhibiting COVID-19 symptoms and seeking medical diagnosis are entitled to receive their regular rate of pay.
+However, employees would only be entitled to receive two-thirds of their regular pay if they're unable to work because they must care for someone who's either subject to a quarantine/isolation order or has been advised to self-quarantine by a healthcare provider or care for a child whose school or childcare provider is unavailable due to COVID-19, or a similar situation specified by certain governmental authorities.